Dulyana-Silva/student-performance-dashboard/README.md

 ### 🧠 Who Are the Top Performers?

-Students scoring 90 or above tend to study around 5 hours per day, sleep 6 hours, and maintain a high attendance percentage.
+Students scoring 85 or above tend to study around 5 hours per day, sleep 6 hours, and maintain a high attendance percentage.
 Most top performers reported having Average internet quality and did not participate in extracurricular activities.
 Interestingly, a majority of them did not work part-time and followed a Fair diet.
-This suggests that consistent study habits, mental health, and access to resources may play a bigger role than distractions like social media or Netflix.
+This suggests that consistent study habits and mental health may play a bigger role than distractions like social media or Netflix.

 ### 📉 Risk Profile of Low Scorers